-Three levels of stratification were used in this country: industry, establishment size, and region.
-The original sample design with specific information of the industries and regions chosen is described in Appendix C.
+Four levels of stratification were used in this country: industry, establishment size, region, and frame source (fresh or panel).
+The original sample design with specific information of the industries and regions chosen is described in the accompanying Implementation Report Excel file (sheet "Original Sample Design").